NilFoundation/zkLLVM/docs/manual/index.md

  extension.
 3. To provide a Standard Template Library-alike C++ interface and concept-based architecture implementation.

-The libraries are designed to be state of the art, highly performant and providing a one-stop solution for all cryptographic operations.
+Libraries are designed to be state of the art, highly performant and providing a one-stop solution for all cryptographic operations.
 They are supported on all operating systems (*nix, windows, macOS) and architectures(x86/ARM).
-See the quickstart guide to set up the environment and run some examples.

-See contribution guidelines if you wish to help develop the project.
+See contribution guidelines if you wish to contribute to the project.

+## Modules
+Cryptography suite contains multiple modules from trivial encoding (e.g. base64), encryption, hashing to complex protocols (e.g. threshold schemes, zero-knowledge protocol or verifiable delay functions).

+Detailed list of modules with tutorials is available at [Modules page](modules.html).

-## Crypto3 Directory structure
+## Project structure
 <pre>
 root
 ├── cmake: Cmake sub-module with helper functions/macros to build crypto3 library mono-repository